 Shop around with moving companies and moving vans or trucks

 Often there is quite a difference in price.
 Don’t assume that the first place you call, is offering the lowest price in the market.
-Also, be willing to haggle to get a good deal.
+Also, be willing to haggle to get a good deal and reduce the cost of moving house.
 Moving companies and moving truck brands are often very willing to give you a better deal than their competitor just to score your business.

 - How to Unpack Your House in TWO Days